AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 _Relates to_:  Learning from mistakes

-**Q**: What does the company do to ensure an inclusive work environment for transgender people, people with disabilities, single parents, and other people on the margins?
+**Q**: What does the company do to ensure an inclusive work environment for transgender people, people with disabilities, single parents, and other under-represented folks?
+How is diversity represented within the team or company?
 Does HR get input for policies or people programs?
-How is diversity represented within the team or company?

 _Relates to_:  Inclusiveness